API Reference

 equation_of_time(MA::FT, (ϖ, γ, e)::Tuple{FT, FT, FT}) where {FT <: Real}

-Calculates the equation of time correction for the hour angle.
+Calculate the equation of time correction for the hour angle.

 The equation of time accounts for the difference between apparent solar time (based on the actual Sun's position in the sky) and mean solar time (based on a fictitious mean Sun moving at constant speed).
 This difference arises from two effects:

-1. Earth's elliptical orbit (eccentricity e)
+1. The elliptical orbit (eccentricity e)

-2. Earth's axial tilt (obliquity γ)
+2. The axial tilt (obliquity γ)

 Arguments